QuaidBartolomei/drawnit/README.md

 ### Cypress end to end Integration Tests

 These tests are performed against a running full stack application.
-Use the following helper script in the top level package to run the client and dev server and run `cypress open` all in the same terminal window.
+Use the following helper script in the top level package to start the client and dev server and run `cypress open` all in the same terminal.

 ```bash
 npm run cypress